rom4kov/NetworkingTutor/README.md

 ###### Status bar
 A small status window in the bottom right of the course view displays the current course's name and the number of completed sections in that course.
-It's functionality will be exppanded in the future.
+It's functionality will be expanded in the future.

 ##### All courses view
 There's a special view for displaying all courses that are planned to be available